 We assume our house is named after the 18th century French engineer Jean-Rodolphe Perronet.

-Flats at Perronet House have opened regularly for public viewings as part of the Open House London weekend in September since 2013.
+Flats at Perronet House have opened for public viewings as part of the Open House London weekend in September in 2013, 2014 and 2015.

 In 2018 the Residents Association acquired ten high resolution black and white photographs of Perronet House from 1971 from the London Metropolitan Archives.
 These photographs were chosen from a longer list after surveying residents.
 The most popular two have been enlarged for public display in Perronet House.
 Residents of Perronet House may request the full set by e-mailing firstname.lastname@example.org.